Learn About Exploring

 Special Needs & Assistance

-Youth with physical disabilities and youth and adults with developmental or cognitive challenges are welcome in the Boy Scouts of America.
+Youth with physical disabilities and youth and adults with developmental or cognitive challenges are welcome in the Exploring program.
 Various accommodations exist to facilitate advancement.
 These youth do not need to join a special unit oriented to serving members with disabilities, although those exist and may be beneficial in some cases.
 The severity of disability will indicate how members should be registered.

 When knowledgeable parents, guardians, or volunteers are able to provide assistance and oversight, most anyone can be a member.
 While leaders should be enthusiastic about helping those with special needs, they should also recognize the demands that will be placed on their patience, understanding, and skill in working on advancement.